-Because options are levered, each contract is equivalent to holding 100 shares of stock.
-Short put option positions are typically cash secured.
-The put option writer must have enough money available in his or her account to cover the cost of 100 shares if assigned.
+Because options are levered instruments, each short put contract is equivalent to holding 100 shares of stock.
+Short put option positions are typically cash-secured, meaning the put option writer must have enough capital available in his or her account to cover the cost of 100 shares if stock is assigned.

 A short put is sold when the seller believes the price of the underlying asset will be above the strike price on or before the expiration date and/or implied volatility will decrease.
 The closer the strike price is to the underlying’s price, the more credit will be received.